Terpineol Terpenes – Sources, Smell, Medicinal Applications

 Terpineol has been found to be mildly sedative and relaxes users.
 It also acts as an antibiotic, antioxidant, anti-inflammatory, and has even been found to be effective in the treatment of malaria.
 It even inhibits skin acne, which is great news for teenagers all over the world.

 However, the most distinctive property of terpineol by far is the cancer-fighting ability by killing tumors.
 Several studies have revealed the cancer-fighting abilities of terpineol, which is most commonly found in a variety of cannabis strains and other terpineol-rich plants.

 A study published in Phytotherapy Research back in August 2000 revealed that terpineol is actually a powerful antioxidant.
 The conclusion of the study was that terpineol was found to possess variable antioxidant activity when it was tested.

 A June 2010 research study that was published in Anticancer Research revealed that terpineol is an effective anti-cancer agent.
 The research study found that it can be particularly useful to patients that are suffering from small cell lung carcinoma.

-A study conducted in July 2016 and published in Chemico-Biological Interactions revealed that terpineol has the ability to reduce pain and inflammation.
-While the study involved mice only, researchers theorize that prospective application of terpineol could be an effective treatment of fibromyalgia in human beings.
-The researchers therefore concluded that it is an effective anti-inflammatory treatment.
+A study conducted in July 2016 and published in Chemical-Biological Interactions revealed that terpineol has the ability to reduce pain and inflammation.
+While the study involved mice only, researchers theorize that the prospective application of terpineol could be an effective treatment of fibromyalgia in human beings.
+The researchers, therefore, concluded that it is an effective anti-inflammatory treatment.

 Terpineol is just one out of the numerous beneficial terpenes that are being currently studied to try and make use more natural medications for treating various serious illnesses.
 However, it has so far proven to be one of the most potent.